metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1alpha1_manifest.md

 Required:

-- `disk_name` (String) The Name of the data disk in the blob storage
+- `disk_name` (String) diskName is the Name of the data disk in the blob storage
-- `disk_uri` (String) The URI the data disk in the blob storage
+- `disk_uri` (String) diskURI is the URI of data disk in the blob storage

 Optional:

-- `caching_mode` (String) Host Caching mode: None, Read Only, Read Write.
+- `caching_mode` (String) cachingMode is the Host Caching mode: None, Read Only, Read Write.
-- `fs_type` (String) Filesystem type to mount.
+- `fs_type` (String) fsType is Filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. 'ext4', 'xfs', 'ntfs'.
 Implicitly inferred to be 'ext4' if unspecified.
-- `kind` (String) Expected values Shared: multiple blob disks per storage account  Dedicated: single blob disk per storage account  Managed: azure managed data disk (only in managed availability set). defaults to shared
+- `kind` (String) kind expected values are Shared: multiple blob disks per storage account  Dedicated: single blob disk per storage account  Managed: azure managed data disk (only in managed availability set). defaults to shared
-- `read_only` (Boolean) Defaults to false (read/write).
+- `read_only` (Boolean) readOnly Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.

 <a id="nestedatt--spec--repo--volumes--azure_file"></a>